 Nines and Relationships

-Ask a Nine questions to help them clarify what they think.
+Ask a nine questions to help them clarify what they think.
 Give them space and encourage them to share their opinions.
-You can be a good friend to a Nine by helping them rediscover their long-forgotten desires.
-Don’t be disappointed if a Nine cannot answer your question in the moment.
-They have carefully buried their thoughts, feelings and desires during countless peace-keeping missions and they won’t be excavated in single moment.
+You can be a good friend to a nine by helping them rediscover their long-forgotten desires.
+Don’t be disappointed if a nine cannot answer your question in the moment.
+They have carefully buried their thoughts, feelings, and desires during countless peace-keeping missions, and they won’t be excavated in single moment.
 However, you can circle back and ask them again.
 Don’t nag, but gently return to your question later.
-This will show them you value their thoughts, feeling and their very presence.
+This will show them you value their thoughts, feelings, and their very presence.

 All Enneagram wounds trick us into a type of confirmation bias where our personal wound acts as a lens that lies to us by reaffirming a deeply held falsehood, thus perpetuating our life story’s painful theme and our unhealthy behavior.
 The question for all of us is this: Will we continue to integrate the events of our life into the same painful theme or will we dare to find a new story?
 Nines, what if your foundational assumption that your presence doesn’t matter was replaced with the conviction that you are God’s beloved child?
 How might your life story be different?